-The 2012 fire season was a shocker in the Gulf country, the area stretching inland from south-east and southern shores of the Gulf of Carpentaria.
-About 20 pastoral stations and millions of hectares were burnt in out of control fires.
+The 2012 fire season was a shocker in the Gulf country, the area stretching inland from south-east shores of the Gulf of Carpentaria.
+About 20 pastoral stations and millions of hectares were burnt in out-of-control fires.
 Cattle properties lost stock and pasture, and regrowth without good rain will be less than required.
 This has re-ignited discussion about how we manage fire, reduce fire risk, and how & when we conduct hazard reduction burns.

 Indigenous people in FNQ have long used fire as an environmental management tool, and there’s growing support for fire management strategies which draw on that traditional knowledge of country.
 A central part of that knowledge and practice is the ability to “read country” – to see the signs that indicate the right time to conduct hazard reduction burns.
 Cape York indigenous people generally advocate burning earlier, when the burn can be cooler – addressing the problem without causing undue damage.

-LISTEN Click on the red arrow to hear program manager Peta-Marie Standley & Joel Ngallametta, Sharon Ngallametta and Dawn Koondumbin talk about their trip to Victoria, and the importance of fire management as a land conservation and environmental protection measure.
-Joel begins by talking about how the country round Aurukun is now – at the end of the wet season
+Listen to program manager Peta-Marie Standley & Joel Ngallametta, Sharon Ngallametta and Dawn Koondumbin talk about their trip to Victoria, and the importance of fire management as a land conservation and environmental protection measure.
+Joel begins by talking about how the country round Aurukun is now – at the end of the wet season.